 First, you’ll need to determine the party that will establish and maintain the plan.
 You can do this yourself, or you can work with a professional to guide you through the process.

-Regardless of whether you choose to do it yourself or work with a professional, the next step in setting up a 401(k) will be to create a written plan to delineate the terms and conditions of the program.
+Regardless of whether you choose to do it yourself or work with a professional, the next step in setting up a 401(k) plan will be to create a written plan to delineate the terms and conditions of the program.
 This will be a legally-binding document, so professional help is probably a good idea.
-It’ll include information like what type of 401(k) you’re offering, what features the plan will have, which employees will be eligible, how matching will work, and how funds will be collected and distributed.
+It’ll include information like what type of 401(k) plan you’re offering, what features the plan will have, which employees will be eligible, how matching will work, and how funds will be collected and distributed.